idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Engineer comes to conclusion himself
   - Engineers feels on track
   - Engineer aspires to get to that level
-  - Engineer doesn't want to be over levelled
+  - Engineer doesn't want to be over leveled
   - Engineer is self aware
   - Engineer gets new opportunities/support required.